History of Rosa DeLauro in Timeline

 In 1988, DeLauro coordinated Michael Dukakis's tristate area campaign for president.

-In 1990, Rosa DeLauro was elected to the U.S. House of Representatives for Connecticut's 3rd congressional district after Bruce Morrison retired to run for governor.
+In 1990, Rosa DeLauro defeated Republican State Senator Thomas Scott in the general election for Connecticut's 3rd congressional district after four-term incumbent Bruce Morrison retired to run for governor.

 1991: Supported David Bonior for House Majority Whip